Some people believe that rich countries should provide poorer countries with help that is not financial aid.

 To what extent do you agree or disagree?

-In an age of political unrest, natural catastrophes, and coronavirus, all countries are seen to suffer an enormous economic toll for these challenges and much worse for developing economies.
-The global adversity that hit hard this year exposed the vulnerability of weaker economies.
-Most people agree that first world countries have a moral obligation to assist not just monetary support but also knowledge and other humanitarian reasons.
-I fully agree that wealthy countries must listen to the plight of the world’s neediest communities and extend help more than financial assistance.
+In an age of economic turmoil, natural catastrophes, and coronavirus, all countries are seen to suffer an enormous economic damage for these difficulties and much worse for developing economies.
+The global adversity that swept the world this year exposed the vulnerability of weaker economies.
+Many people agreed that developed countries should assist struggling countries not just monetary support but also knowledge and other humanitarian reasons.
+I fully agree that wealthy nations must listen to the plights of the world’s neediest communities and extend support beyond financial assistance.

-First of all, major high income industrial countries fairly enjoy a stable economy and helping those in need will put them in history as generous country towards the less fortunate.
-Putting best effort into increasing aide program, inequality, and migration tend to have a greater impact in alleviating poor nations from poverty.
-But it should not be limited to financial aid alone.
-Take Covid-19 as prime example, as the coronavirus now spreads to poorer countries, an urgent intervention is needed to prevent people from dyeing without even seen a doctor.
-While developing nations severely stretched and swimming in debt, the affluent can easily declare months of total lockdowns.
-Governments from wealthy countries should share medical equipment and knowledge to boost developing countries response to coronavirus.
+Firstly, major high income industrial countries fairly enjoy a stable economy and helping those in need will put them in history as open-handed country towards poverty-stricken nations.
+Extending aide program tend to have a greater impact in alleviating poor nations from poverty.
+This help should not be limited to financial assistance alone.
+Take Covid-19 for instance, as the coronavirus now spreads to poorer countries, an urgent intervention from wealthy countries is needed to prevent people from dyeing without even seen a doctor.
+While developing nations struggled from debt, the affluent can easily declare months of total lockdowns.
+Rich countries should share medical equipment and knowledge to boost developing countries response to coronavirus.

-Secondly, wealthy countries are not only awash with money but also in knowledge.
-The Information age has increased the opportunity of rich countries to reach out to less-income nations and present an opportunity to adopt technological change.
-Technical expertise from advanced economies can be transferred to these poor nations such as providing machineries, improving distance communication, and participating in high-tech marketplace.
-A clear example for this is agricultural technology, third-world agricultural innovation must be a priority to supplement the need of new ideas to improve rural livelihoods.
-Boosting productivity in the agriculture sector where the vast majority of poor people live can lead to raise in harvest, meet the rising demand of food, and possibly eliminate poverty.
+Similarly, wealthy countries are not only awash with money but also in knowledge.
+The information age has increased the chance of rich countries to reach out to less-income neighbors and trained them to adopt technological change.
+Technical expertise from advanced economies essentially needed to be shared to these poor nations.
+For example, agricultural technology, third-world has limited capacity to acquire agricultural machineries for farming.
+Implementing technological improvements must be a priority to supplement the need of new ideas to uplift rural livelihoods.
+Improving productivity in the agriculture sector where the vast majority of poor people live can possibly eradicate poverty.

-In conclusion, developed countries should support developing economies with financial aid and knowledge.
-These countries have the resources to uplift the lives of low skilled sector in poor countries.
+In conclusion, developed countries must help developing economies with financial assistance and knowledge.
+These countries have the resources to improve the lives of the people from poor nations.
 The technical know-how from affluent nations should be shared to impoverish nations and not ignore the needs of disadvantaged populations.

 Read more essay